 Five competencies related to CHW roles are detailed: outreach; participant screening and assessment; health education; care coordination (connection to services); and participant empowerment and community engagement (advocacy).
 Three competencies cover foundational skills: effective communication; cultural responsiveness and mediation; and public health.
 There are also five knowledge-based competencies covering: Healthy Start, and the four perinatal phases—preconception and interconception health; prenatal health; postpartum health; and parenting and child development.

 In addition to serving as the foundation for development of an online “basic training” course for Healthy Start CHWs, these core competencies can be used by Healthy Start grantees to develop CHW job descriptions and to inform their own training programs for their CHW staff.

 Healthy Start Community Health Worker Course

 The Healthy Start Community Health Worker Course provides baseline (introductory) training toward the achievement of core competencies needed to fulfill the roles and responsibilities of a CHW in the Healthy Start program.
-Part 1 of the course is now open.
+The course is now open.